Volunteering in Ethiopia: A Peace Corps Odyssey

 This story is primarily about the members of Group XIV and their life in Ethiopia in the early 1970s as it could only be experienced through the Peace Corps.
 Such experiences provide a Volunteer's insight into the process of dealing with culture shock and personal rejection in a foreign country, as well as the joy of finding ways to make meaningful and fulfilling contributions.

 I make no pretense of being either a professional anthropologist or sociologist.
 My role is simply to present the story as accurately as my own perceptions will allow, with infrequent references to published authorities for the purpose of substantiating certain facts.
 Otherwise, I have relied solely on my own recollections of the people and the places described.
-I have written the story in the third person in an attempt to give more emphasis to the other characters in the story.

 The spelling of the many Amharic (the predominant language in Ethiopia) words contained herein is for the most part based on the phonetic English language spellings taught to the members of Group XIV by Ethiopian language instructors during in-country language training.